 Under the Companies Law, the management of our business is vested in our board of directors.
 Our board of directors may exercise all powers and may take all actions that are not specifically granted to our shareholders or to management.
 Our board of directors serves as the primary corporate body responsible for risk management for our company, including cybersecurity risks, and periodically consults with the management of our company to obtain updates concerning, and internally discusses, the most material risks currently facing our company, and how those risks are being mitigated.
 Our executive officers are responsible for our day-to-day management and have individual responsibilities established by our board of directors.
-Our Chief Executive Officer is appointed by, and serves at the discretion of, our board of directors, subject to any employment agreement that we may enter into with him (Mr. Jaglom, our interim Chief Executive Officer, is not party to an employment agreement with us).
+Our Chief Executive Officer is appointed by, and serves at the discretion of, our board of directors, subject to the employment agreement that we have entered into with him.
 All other executive officers are also appointed by our board of directors, subject to the terms of any applicable employment agreements that we may enter into with them.